How to quickly help a child with a dry cough. How can you treat dry cough in children? Possible complications of barking cough in children

 • ECG (if necessary);

-• bacterial sputum culture (to determine the type of pathogen and its sensitivity to various drugs from the antibiotic group).
+• bacterial culture of sputum (to determine the type of pathogen and its sensitivity to various drugs from the group of antibiotics).

-Depending on the clinical picture obtained, the child may be assigned consultations of narrow-profile specialists: a neurologist, an allergist, an immunologist, a gastroenterologist and an otolaryngologist.
+Depending on the received clinical picture the child may be prescribed consultations with highly specialized specialists: a neurologist, an allergist, an immunologist, a gastroenterologist and an otolaryngologist.

-Treatment of dry cough in children with syrups and drugs
+Treatment of dry cough in children with syrups and medications

-In order to properly prescribe the treatment of dry cough in children, it is necessary to determine the cause of its occurrence.
-The basis of therapy for infectious diseases is antiviral and antibacterial drugs that destroy the pathogenic flora.
+In order to correctly prescribe treatment for dry cough in children, it is necessary to determine the cause of its occurrence.
+The basis of therapy for infectious diseases are antiviral and antibacterial drugs, which destroy pathogenic flora.

-Of the antiviral drugs, children are most often prescribed drugs "Viferon" and "Genferon Light" in the form of rectal suppositories.
+From antiviral agents Children are most often prescribed the drugs "Viferon" and "Genferon Light" in the form rectal suppositories.
 They are usually used according to one of the following schemes:

-• 1 suppository before bed for 10 days;
+• 1 candle before bedtime for 10 days;

 • 1 candle 2 times a day (morning and evening) for 5 days.

 Arbidol has a good antiviral and immunomodulatory effect.
-For young children, the drug is available in the form of a suspension.
+For children younger age the drug is available in the form of a suspension.

-Antibiotics should only be prescribed by a specialist after sputum culture.
-Depending on the type of pathogen, the following medications may be prescribed to the child:
+Antibiotics should only be prescribed by a specialist after performing a bacterial culture of the sputum.
+Depending on the type of pathogen, the child may be prescribed the following medications:

-• means of the penicillin series based on semisynthetic penicillin - amoxicillin (suspension "Augmentin", "Amoxiclav", tablets for preparation of suspension "Flemoxin Solutab");
+• facilities penicillin series based on semi-synthetic penicillin - amoxicillin (suspension "Augmentin", "Amoxiclav", tablets for preparing the suspension "Flemoxin Solutab");

 • macrolides (suspension “Zinnat”, “Hemomycin”);